 Ms. Nutarak: Thank you, Mr. Speaker.
-In March, the minister also stated that the ilinniarvimmi inuusilirijit position would be put out within the department, and at the department level, on their website and through other means.
-With the number of vacant ilinniarvimmi inuusilirijit positions in Nunavut schools, it seems that many students are going through schools without a staff person who is dedicated to ensuring their wellbeing and providing support to help them with their struggles at school and beyond.
-Can the minister clearly describe what specific steps her department takes to recruit individuals to work at ilinniarvimmi inuusilirijit in Nunavut and tell this House where interested people can go to get more information about these challenging but rewarding jobs?
+In March, the minister also stated that the ilinniarvimmi inuusilirijiit position would be put out at the department level, on their website and through other means.
+With the number of vacant ilinniarvimmi inuusilirijiit positions in Nunavut schools, it seems that many students are going through schools without a staff person who is dedicated to ensuring their well-being and providing support to help them with their struggles at school and beyond.
+Can the minister clearly describe what specific steps her department takes to recruit individuals to work at ilinniarvimmi inuusilirijiit in Nunavut and tell this House where interested people can go to get more information about these challenging but rewarding jobs?
 Thank you, Mr. Speaker.